 DevOps Deployment Methodology

 DevOps is seen as something beyond a software development methodology – it is a set of practices established to support the culture of an organization.
 DevOps is centered on organizational change that improves collaboration among the various departments involved in the project lifecycle, such as development, quality assurance, and operations.

 What are the main pros and cons of the DevOps methodology?

 Pros: DevOps has several focus areas, with the important ones being improving the time to market, decreasing the failure rate of new releases, reducing the lead time between fixes, and maximizing reliability while minimizing disruption.
 To achieve these goals, organizations and teams that adopt DevOps automate continuous deployment to ensure smooth and reliable execution.

 Cons: In spite of its benefits, DevOps has a few potential drawbacks.
 For instance, many customers do not need to update their systems continuously.
 In such cases, DevOps may not be the best approach.
-Furthermore, specific industry-specific regulations require extensive testing before a project moves to the operations phase.
+Furthermore, some industry-specific regulations require extensive testing before a project moves to the operations phase.
 Moreover, if different departments use different environments, undetected issues can slip into production.
 In many cases, human interactions required in certain quality attributes slow down the delivery pipeline.